-150 Training on data security and/or privacy-related risks and procedures to your employees The Cyber Security team conducted training for new employees with a total of 9 training sessions for 9 inductions.
-Topic of the conducted training: Cyber Security Number of employees receiving the training: 149 Number of training hours per employee: Each training course was 1 hour Department receiving the training: Consumer Banking Operational Risk team conducted bank-wide training: Topic of the conducted training: Incident Management Training Number of employees receiving the training: 821 Number of training hours per employee:3 sessions, each 1 hour long Department receiving the training: Bank-wide 151 Concerns identified by the Board or been reported in the press in relation to the going-concern assumption, or evidence that the company, or a material subsidiary, may be facing financing difficulties None 152 Business or assets mix as percentage of: - Property and casualty insurance - Life and health insurance - Reinsurance - Asset management - Other N/A 153 Significant green bond investments and/or targets for future increases While Gulf Bank is not currently involved in the green bonds market, it remains open to exploring opportunities and expanding into this space if suitable prospects arise.
-154 For the most recently reported period, company receive a negative vote in excess of 10% on its pay policies and practices None 155 Incorporation of links to sustainability performance in its current executive pay policies None 156 Where the company offers variable or incentive pay, it adopted a claw back policy applicable to both the annual and long-term incentives, that would recoup incentive pay based on accounts that were restated at a later date Gulf Bank considers this information as confidential 157 Specific pay totals for its top executives, including the CEO Pay for top Executives is disclosed in the Bank's annual report 158 The most recently reported total realized CEO pay figure falls into an extreme range relative to your pay peer group Gulf Bank considers this information as confidential 159 The most recently reported total awarded CEO pay figure falls into an extreme range relative to the company's pay peer group Gulf Bank considers this information as confidential 160 The most recently reported total fixed CEO pay figure falls into an extreme range relative to the company's pay peer group Gulf Bank considers this information as confidential 161 Most recently reported CEO perquisites (perks) and other pay figure exceed common thresholds Gulf Bank considers this information as confidential 162 The most recently reported total awarded CEO pay figure falls into an extreme range relative to the company's pay peer group Gulf Bank considers this information as confidential
+The Cyber Security team conducted training for new employ- ees with a total of 9 training sessions for 9 inductions.
+Topic of the conducted training: Cyber Security Number of employees receiving the training: 149 Number of training hours per employee: Each training course was 1 hour 150 Training on data security and/or privacy-related risks and Department receiving the training: Consumer Banking 100 procedures to your employees Operational Risk team conducted bank-wide training: Topic of the conducted training: Incident Management Train- ing Number of employees receiving the training: 821 Number of training hours per employee:3 sessions, each 1 hour long Department receiving the training: Bank-wide 151 Concerns identified by the Board or been reported in the press in relation to the going-concern assumption, or evi- dence that the company, or a material subsidiary, may be facing financing difficulties None Business or assets mix as percentage of: - Property and casualty insurance N/A - Life and health insurance 52 - Reinsurance - Asset management - Other 153 Significant green bond investments and/or targets for future increases While Gulf Bank is not currently involved in the green bonds market, it remains open to exploring opportunities and ex- panding into this space if suitable prospects arise.
+154 For the most recently reported period, company receive a negative vote in excess of 10% on its pay policies and prac- tices None 155 Incorporation of links to sustainability performance in its current executive pay policies None 156 Where the company offers variable or incentive pay, it ad- opted a claw back policy applicable to both the annual and long-term incentives, that would recoup incentive pay based on accounts that were restated at a later date Gulf Bank considers this information as confidential 157 Specific pay totals for its top executives, including the CEO Pay for top Executives is disclosed in the Bank's annual report 58 The most recently reported total realized CEO pay figure falls into an extreme range relative to your pay peer group Gulf Bank considers this information as confidential 159 The most recently reported total awarded CEO pay figure falls into an extreme range relative to the company's pay peer group Gulf Bank considers this information as confidential 160 The most recently reported total fixed CEO pay figure falls into an extreme range relative to the company's pay peer group Gulf Bank considers this information as confidential 161 Most recently reported CEO perquisites (perks) and other pay figure exceed common thresholds Gulf Bank considers this information as confidential 162 The most recently reported total awarded CEO pay figure falls into an extreme range relative to the company's pay peer group Gulf Bank considers this information as confidential